joshmarshall/ubuild/README.md

 }
 ```

 The key item here is `build_module`, which has a set of configuration options specific to the module.
 In this case, `virtualenv_path` (which is required) tells ubuild where to create the new virtualenv. `requirements` is a list of PyPI dependencies, which is usually `requirements.txt` in Python projects. `requirements_args` are just additional parameters to pass to the `pip install -r %s` command, in this case allowing external packages through PyPI.
+If no outer `build_command` is provided, this module will run `$VENV_PATH/bin/python setup.py install`.

 As always, I welcome feedback, horror stories, or general internet poor behavior.